-- Basketball court (break-away rim and shatter-proof backboard) - Picnic area with grills (one (1) grill (permanently fixed) one (1) picnic table with attached bench seating for every fourteen (14) units. proposed in the project) or rooftop area with one (1) picnic table with attached bench seating for every fourteen (14) units. proposed in the project) - Storm doors - Emergency Pull Cord/Call Button - A car wash station (at a minimum the car wash station must include a dedicated space, wall/ceiling boom with spray wand and fixed mount vacuum)
+- Basketball court (break-away rim and shatter-proof backboard) - Picnic area with grills (one (1) grill (permanently fixed) one (1) picnic table with attached bench seating for every fourteen (14) units. proposed in the project) or rooftop area with one (1) picnic table with attached bench seating for every fourteen (14) units. proposed in the project) - Storm doors - Emergency Pull Cord/Call Button in each unit - A car wash station (at a minimum the car wash station must include a dedicated space, wall/ceiling boom with spray wand and fixed mount vacuum) - Attached bike rack (one (1) per building including the community building) - Gazebo (with a minimum of one (1) picnic table with attached bench seating)